 Stay Friends With Your Amazon Dashboard

 Whatever the platform’s feedback software you opt for, you should track Amazon reviews and your metrics closely.
-SellerSonar, a well-known Amazon review checker, will allow you to check a wide range of information, such as the number of negative and neutral reviews over the specified time.
+SellerSonar, a well-known tool for tracking Amazon, will allow you to check a wide range of information, such as the number of negative and neutral reviews over the specified time.

-The program can even set up this data in graphs and charts, so regardless of your learning style, you will process the information promptly and efficiently.
+The program can even set up this data in graphs and charts, so you will process the information promptly and efficiently regardless of your learning style.

 Try to Remove the Product Review for Technical Reasons

-- In case a customer’s negative review on a product is about you as the Amazon seller or client’s delivery experience.
+- If a customer’s negative review of a product is about you as the Amazon seller or client’s delivery experience.

 - In case the feedback includes violent or bad speech that violates Amazon’s Terms of Service.

 - In case the customer published more than one negative review.

 - In case the person is your competitor who poses as a buyer.

 - In case the review concerns the availability of items.